Maia-DAO/ecosystem-docs/versioned_docs/version-Talos/what-is-talos.md

 - **Vanilla**: Represent a share of one or more UNI V3 NFT positions.
 - **Staked**: Represent a share of one or more UNI V3 NFT positions that are all staked in our Uniswap V3 Staker.

-*Strategy Templates* are rebalancing and reranging strategies that work with both *Types* of positions without any necessary changes.
+*Strategy Templates* encompass rebalancing and reranging strategies that work with both *Types* of positions without requiring any modifications.

 New *Strategy Templates* can easily be created by solidity developers.
 There are multiple audited examples with guides of some possible operations.